In-depth report: Yelm’s acquired 640 acre deed, associated loan debt

 Then, property values fell after the 2008 downturn and property owners who were forced into the L. I. D. carried an undue debt load for the roadwork.
 Read more

 Mayor Foster unilaterally contracted an Agreement for Deed in Lieu of Foreclosure [Dec.
 2017] to a delinquent L.I.D. taxpayer, and when they defaulted according to this contract [Dec.
-2019], they left the city a deed for 640 acres, plus an approx. $2 million loan debt, which is paid to 2024-2025.
+2019], they left the city a deed for 640 acres, plus a $2,194,320 million loan debt, which is paid to 2024-2025.

 This defaulted L.I.D. taxpayer, from a very high-profile family in Seattle, was an owner of three major parcels of undeveloped land in the far western portion of the Thurston Highlands development, made a decision to part with one of their parcels (640 acres), for which they were multiple years behind on property taxes/interest payments.
 For some unexplained reason, Mayor Foster signed a clandestine contract for a Deed in Lieu of Foreclosure on December 29, 2017, leaving the city with the land plus over $2 million in debt IF/when the land-owners defaulted.
 This was all set-up to get them out from under what they owed the city, so of course they were going to default!
 Council requested explanations from Foster since June 2018, only to be told to wait until the end of 2019 to see if the land-owners would eventually make their payments in full.
 If in default on December 31, 2019, the city would take on the land and the L. I. D debt.
 That occurred, so on January 7, 2020, the council began to get their minds around what Mayor Foster had fostered onto the city’s back and budget.